9 Common Causes of a Leaking Roof

 Condensation in The Attic

-It may not be a new leak at all.
-Moisture can become trapped in your attic.
-When the temperatures change and the inside is cooler than outside, this water will condense like the water on the outside of an iced tea.
+Existing moisture can easily become trapped in your attic.
+When the temperatures change and your home’s interior is cooler than outside, this water can condense like on the outside of a drinking glass.
+This water may be enough to cause mold/mildew in your attic or a drip into your living space.

 Leaking Roof?
-Don’t Delay
+Don’t Delay.